America’s Favorite Pastimes 2021 Wrap-up

 - Watching TV is more popular than attending sporting events.

-Requiring no effort and being available at home, watching TV is the easiest leisure activity to enjoy, and it remains a huge America’s favorite pastime.
+Watching TV is the easiest leisure activity to enjoy, requiring no effort and being available at home, and it remains a huge America’s favorite pastime.
 76% of respondents said they enjoyed watching TV compared to just 6% who have a negative opinion.
 The popularity of TV viewing is high among all age groups, with the Millennial and Baby Boomer popularity figures coming in at 74% and 76%.
-Gen Xers are the most avid TV viewers, though, with 80% of them saying they enjoyed it.
+Gen Xers are the most avid TV viewers, with 80% of them saying they enjoyed it.

 Unsurprisingly watching TV proved a more popular pastime than attending sporting events in person.
 According to the survey, 39% of people liked doing that in 2021.
 That was the second-lowest figure of the 16 leisure pastimes assessed, behind only gambling.
 Millennials had the most positive outlook on attending live sporting events, with 44% saying they liked it compared to 39% and 36% for Gen Xers and Boomers, respectively.
 Males in the survey had a slightly more positive response to watching sport (40%) than females (38%).